felipedias-dev/js-expert/class-05-tdd-project-pt03/test/useCases/story.md

 And the final price which will be R$ 244,40

-And DueDate which will be printed in Brazilian Portuguese format "10 de Novembro de 2020"
+And DueDate which will be printed in Brazilian Portuguese format "10 de julho de 2022"